-Unlikely Hikers is a diverse and inclusive Instagram community featuring the underrepresented outdoorsperson.
-The outdoor industry and outdoors social media tend to display a very narrow definition of who is “outdoorsy” that isn’t representative of most of us.
-We are people of size, people of color, queer, trans and gender nonconforming.
+Unlikely Hikers is a diverse, anti-racist, body-liberating outdoor community featuring the underrepresented outdoorsperson.
+We’re an Instagram community, a nationwide hiking group and a podcast!
+The outdoor industry and media has, for too long, displayed a very narrow definition of who is “outdoorsy” that isn’t representative of most of us.
+We are people of size, Black, Indigenous, People of Color, queer, trans and non-binary.
 We are people with disabilities and people who utilize the outdoors to aid our mental health.
 We talk about access, politics and conservation while we honor the land and its Indigenous stewards.
 We don’t conflate these experiences, we explore and build community at their intersections.
 We all have a story!
 If you see yourself as an Unlikely Hiker, then you are.
 Welcome!

 The name itself is ironic, tongue-in-cheek, reclamatory.
 There is nothing unlikely about wanting to hike or be in nature.
 The name is not literal or meant to reinforce exclusion.
 In fact, the literal concept of the Unlikely Hiker is very western and normative.
 The outdoors and outdoor activities are foundational to many cultures and these experiences should be central to all outdoor justice, equity, diversity and inclusion (JEDI) efforts.